PrinceMichaelAgbo/Econometrics-Stata/README.md

 # Econometrics-Stata
-Code sample for some academic econometric regression analysis
+Code sample for some academic econometric regression analysis using Stata